hagenderouen/mini-chain/README.md

 * replace_chain - replaces the chain with the longest chain if needed

 ## Etherium Smart Contract
-Compile, deplay, and run transactions using Remix Etherium.
+Compile, deploy, and run transactions using Remix Etherium.
 Paste hadcoins_ico.sol into main panel.